Dan Cox: Post-legislative career

 After being defeated in the 2022 Maryland gubernatorial election, Cox returned to private practice in Frederick County, Maryland.
 In February 2023, Pennsylvania state senator Doug Mastriano hired Cox as his chief of staff.
 Cox also started a podcast titled It's Your Freedom!, with the first episode premiering on Facebook on February 7.
+Cox resigned as Mastriano's chief of staff in November 2023.

 Also in February 2023, Wicomico County executive Julie Giordano nominated Cox to serve as special counsel for the county.
 Cox was scheduled to join the county council meeting to discuss any questions and concerns councilmembers had about his nomination, but was not present during the session.
 The Wicomico County Council voted 6–1 to reject Cox's nomination.

 In April 2023, Cox was hired by Robert Krop, a local firearms business owner who alongside Frederick County Sheriff Chuck Jenkins was charged by federal prosecutors with conspiracy and making false statements to acquire machine guns, to represent him in his federal trial.
 In June 2023, Judge Stephanie A. Gallagher denied a motion to dismiss the charges against Krop, in which Cox alleged that the indictment was "politically motivated" and questioned the Ukrainian citizenship of the lead ATF agent in the case.
 Jenkins' attorneys also criticized Cox's motion, saying that he was employing "inconsistent, even hostile, defense strategies" and asking to be tried separately from Krop, which was granted on August 31, 2023.
 Gallagher dismissed the federal indictment against Krop in May 2024, stating that his right to a speedy trial was violated; federal prosecutors filed new indictments against Krop later that month.
 Krop was acquitted on all counts in October 2024.

 In May 2024, following the jury's guilty verdict in the Trump hush money trial, Cox called on the Maryland Republican Party to censure former governor Larry Hogan for calling on elected officials to not "pour fuel on the fire with more toxic partisanship" amid the ruling.
 In November 2024, after Trump won the 2024 presidential election, Cox told The Daily Record that he was being considered for U.S. Attorney for the District of Maryland.
 If appointed to the seat and confirmed by the U.S. Senate, Cox told The Baltimore Sun that his priorities would include prosecuting sex trafficking and criminal gangs, such as MS-13, and ensuring Maryland elections are transparent.